Symorglass/Symorglass/README.md

 👯 I’m looking to collaborate on open source projects.

-🤔 I’m looking for helping with bringing technical solutions to real world problems.

-💬 Ask me about distributed system, cognitive computing, data streaming, AI solution.

-😄 Pronouns: She/Her
+### Fun facts:

-⚡ Fun fact: I started in social impact consulting and counseling psychology before transitioning into engineering.
+- I started in social impact consulting and counseling psychology before transitioning into engineering.
 I still love exploring how technology can create real-world impact in healthcare and social innovation.

+- It is amazing to turn ideas into codes to solve real-world problems, but I also enjoy making fun things!

+- In my free time, I like to brainstorm ideas and bring ideas to life through code.

 📫 How to reach me: sywen.chen@gmail.com

----

 ✨ **Let’s build something impactful together!** 🚀